-People who have experienced a stroke or increased neurological challenges often describe entire body parts as feeling numb or rigid.
+People who have experienced neurological challenges often describe entire body parts as feeling numb or rigid.
 But actually, most people still experience some sensation, however small.
 When we identify and focus on the sensations you do have, together we actually encourage the brain to map out new connections to the area, which increases feeling.
 According to the latest neurological research, with adequate stimulation, the possibility of creating these alternate pathways always exists; we call this process “brain plasticity” or “neuroplasticity.”

 Use it and keep moving.

 It is essential for Parkinson’s patients to keep on moving in any and every way.
 Yet the resistence to movement can be strong.
 That’s why story telling, songs, simple dance, play, and eye-hand coordination are part of both the Yoga and movement classes for Parkinson’s.

 Use gentle and relaxing movements to increase connections between the brain and affected body parts.